Algarve is the southernmost region of Portugal. This area is well known among the surf community due to its beautiful beaches and amazing landscapes.

 Told us the Germans who were selling old books in front of us.

-During the week people just enjoy their time dancing next to the fire or starting random jam session while drinking chai tea.
+During the week people just enjoy their time dancing next to the fire or starting a random jam session while drinking chai tea.

 As soon as we parked the van, people came to meet us, for the most they were curious about what we would have sold the day after.
 We actually had the same curiosity looking at their empty stands.